-The first hour after delivery of the placenta is one of the critical moments for both the mother and newborn.
-Use table 3-3 to monitor and provide care.
+The first hour after delivery of placenta is one of the critical moments for both the mother and newborn.
+Use Figure 4-13 to monitor & provide care.

-Table 4-4:- Use this chart for woman and newborn during the first hour after complete delivery of placenta.
+Table 4-4: Use this chart for woman and newborn during the first hour after complete delivery of placenta.